home-assistant/developers.home-assistant/docs/frontend/architecture.md

 We use Webpack to bundle up the application.
 We have various gulp scripts to help with generating the icon set and the index.html.

-We're aggresively code splitting our application by leveraging the dynamic import syntax (`import('path/to/some/file.js')`).
+We're aggressively code splitting our application by leveraging the dynamic import syntax (`import('path/to/some/file.js')`).
 When encountering an `import()`, Webpack will split the code into different chunks and makes sure that they are loaded when needed.